 Conclusion

-CMRE Financial Services on your credit report is a serious issue, but it's one you can address with the right approach.
+CMRE Financial Services on your credit report is a serious issue, but one you can address with the right approach.
+Start by pulling your reports, reviewing the entry carefully, and sending a debt validation letter before making any payments.

 And once CMRE is off your report, start building positive credit history to replace it.
 Kikoff makes it easy to get started with no hard credit check required.